workupsrl/nova-search-relations/readme.md

 }
 ```

-You may take a look at the `Titasgailius\SearchRelations\Searches\RelationSearch` class as an example.
+You may take a look at the `Workup\SearchRelations\Searches\RelationSearch` class as an example.